top of page

 Man walking on a rooftop, wearing a white tank and black shorts.
 Two panels show correct and incorrect foot positioning with text instructions.

+Spread the toes as much as possible and place your weight into the outer part of your foot and the toe pads.
 The heel can touch, but only lightly at first.
 Don't apply any force to the arch of your foot.
+Avoid heavy heel striking and think about keeping the knees and hips soft and landing lightly.

 Man in white tank top demonstrates walking technique on a rooftop.
 Left: incorrect heel contact.
 Right: correct weight transfer.